NEILXIANG/SundaySchool/sunday-photos/doc/DeveloperGuide_en.md

 ## Models & size
 - Default backend is InsightFace.
 The first run may download models into `~/.insightface/` (or `SUNDAY_PHOTOS_INSIGHTFACE_HOME`).
 For offline deployments, pre-download and ship the model folder.
-- onedir bundles Python and deps (larger but faster start); onefile is smaller but slower (Windows uses onefile).
+- onedir bundles Python and deps (larger but faster start).
+This project uses onedir for both macOS and Windows releases.

 ## Troubleshooting
 - `requirements.txt` missing: ensure working directory is `sunday-photos` (CI already sets this).